pjIowa/TNode/README.md

 # Installation Steps
-* Install Postgres, link for download: http://www.postgresql.org/download/
+* Install Postgres, use the link to download: http://www.postgresql.org/download/
-* Install NodeJS, link for downlaoad: https://nodejs.org/en/download/
+* Install NodeJS, use the link to downlaoad: https://nodejs.org/en/download/

 # Usage Steps
 * The app uses data from the Twitter API, here are steps to get credentials to use it: